Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"castfn"` — convertion by definition, not expected to be implemented.

 Where recursion possibly means mutual recursion when multiple functions are combined with the `"and"` keyword.
-If tai‑call optimization is expected with multiple mutually recursive functions, `"fnx"` is to be used.
+If tail‑call optimization is expected with multiple mutually recursive functions, `"fnx"` is to be used.

 `"praxi"` and `"castfn"` are closed to each other, the only difference is that